To Keel or Not to Keel?

 (2) This hypothetical builder could decide from the outset to complete the build with a keel (shoe or lake as described above) and that makes the keel pretty much permanent.

-You will build the entire hull, glass it outside and inside and, contrary to the images, will have added at least the inner gunwales to ‘stiffen’ the hull.
+(3) To install a shoe keel 5/8” thick x 1 1/8” wide, you will build the entire hull, glass it outside and inside and will have added at least the inner gunwales to ‘stiffen’ the hull.

 At that juncture, you will add on your shoe keel!